paralab/EigenMM/README.md

-# EigenMM
+# EigenMM + MCompress

-This eigensolver uses PETSc and SLEPc.
+EigenMM is a scalable spectrum slicing eigenvalue solver that extends PETSc and SLEPc.
+MCompress is a hierarchical compression library for compressing the resulting eigenbasis matrices.

-To solve a generalized eigenvalue problem, PETSc should be installed with mumps.\
+To solve a generalized eigenvalue problem, PETSc should be installed with mumps, metis, parmetis, and scalapack.\
-Also, to use the "view" functions, the "x" option should be passed to PETSc.\
 To do that, when installing PETSc pass the following parameters:\
-./configure --with-cxx-dialect=C++11 --download-mumps  --with-x
+./configure --with-cxx-dialect=C++11 --download-metis --download-parmetis --download-scalapack --download-mumps

+EigenMM also uses TinyXML for reading in an options file.

+An example of how to use the full EigenMM + MCompress pipeline can be found in the `experiments` folder.

 ---

-To see an example, check test_fractional2.cpp in folder src.
+## Installation
+An example install script has been provided named `example_install.sh` that shows the cmake variables that need to be set.
+EigenMM + MCompress requires installs of PETESc, SLEPc, TinyXML, and Intel MKL.

 ---

-To use this solver include the header file **eigen_mm.h**.
+## MCompress Options

+- `L`: The partitioning size paramter.
+Input matrix is partitioned into 2 rows and 2^L columns of blocks.
+- `tol`: The tolerance parameter for rank estimation of partitions.

 ---

-## Solver Options
+## EigenMM Solver Options
 There are a number of options that can be supplied to EigenMM if the default settings are not sufficient.

 ### Communicator Options